Dozens of prospective parents braved snow storms to attend a special event at Hull Women and Children’s Hospital last night.

 The HEY Baby Carousel attracted 64 mums-to-be, dads, partners and friends despite the “Beast From the East” forcing widespread disruption.

-Midwives from Hull and East Yorkshire Hospitals NHS Trust were on hand to answer questions, give advice and practical information to people preparing for the arrival of their new babies.
+Midwives from Hull University Teaching Hospitals NHS Trust were on hand to answer questions, give advice and practical information to people preparing for the arrival of their new babies.

 Mel Lee, part of the HEY Baby team, said: “We were really pleased that so many people had made the effort to come to our event despite the weather.